 If you run the application in the synchronous mode, it creates one infer request and executes the

 Infer method.
 If you run the application in the asynchronous mode, it creates as many infer requests as specified in the

 -nireq command-line parameter and executes the

-A number of execution steps is defined by one of the following parameters:
+Wait method is used to wait for a previous execution of an infer request to complete.
+A number of execution steps is defined by one of the two values:

--tare not specified.
-Predefined duration value depends on a device.
+-niteris not specified.
+Predefined duration value depends on device.

 During the execution, the application collects latency for each executed infer request.